Skip navigation

 • Our teams all travel to matches by rail or coach, unless absolutely necessary.

-• We provide bike storage areas for supporters and staff on matchdays.
+• We provide bike storage for 20 bikes, to supporters and staff on matchdays on a first-come, first-served basis.

-• We offer competitively priced coach travel to most away games for our travelling supporters.
+• We offer competitively priced coach travel to most away games for our travelling supporters, and recently offered free, return coach travel for Everton away (January 2024).

 • After every home matchday, ticket holders are offered the opportunity to fill in a survey – which asks supporters about mode of travel.
-During the 2022-23 season, more than half of matchday survey respondents (amounting to several thousands) have travelled by public transport (53%), and this figure would be significantly higher had it not been for multiple train strikes.
+During the 2022-23 season, more than half of matchday survey respondents (amounting to in excess of 3,000) travelled by public transport (53%), and this figure would be significantly higher had it not been for multiple train strikes.
+For the 23-24 season, public transport usage for matches has increased to 57%.

 • A recent matchday fan experience survey conducted by Premier League polled 1,008 CPFC supporters along with 31,000 Premier League attending fans across all clubs (research conducted between 10 Oct 2022 – 30 Nov 2022, by Yonder and the Premier League).
 It found Crystal Palace fans over index on train travel to both home matches and away matches.
 In 22/23 season, 43% of Palace fans polled travelled to home matches by train, with 56% travelling by train for away matches.
 Personal car usage is considerably lower than the league average amongst Palace fans polled on matchday habits, with 35% using their car for home matches and 31% for away respectively.